YaaseenM/PELArt/Sprint2.md

   Frontend Cypress:
   Added mounting for the compenents, as well as a specific test for the app component checking the default input for the file upload function

+   In the backend, we will have two portions.
+One portion being the title and the second being the body.
+We use six functions to create the functioanlity of the backend api.
+Main.go starts up the functions get, post, and ping.
+We have the newsfeeder which has the basic functions for the backend such as adding an item onto the list and getting all items from the list.
+The three functions inside the handler folder are used to link up the api data with angular.